gorbunovakris4/mesto/README.md

 It is an interactive page you can use to share photos with other students.

 ## Technics
-Used technics: html5 + css, GIT
+Used technics: html5 + css, Javascript, GIT